-What would happen if you...?
+What would happen if you ...?

-Give children an invitation to take their learning to the next level and permission to explore further by asking open-ended questions that present an alternative to the actions they have taken - especially when play stalls.
-Open-ended questions cannot be answered with one word, such as yes, no, five, or yellow.
+Give them an invitation to take their learning to the next level and permission to explore further by asking open-ended questions that present an alternative to the actions they have taken.
+Especially when play stalls.
+Openended questions cannot be answered with one word, such as yes, no, five, or yellow.